microsoft/azuredevopslabs/labs/java/sonarqube/readme.md

     ![Failing quality gates fails the build](images/quality-gate-fail.png)

 1. Go back to SonarQube and edit the Quality Gate that you just modified.
-Clear the Error value so that you only get a warning if the coverage < 50% instead of failing the build, then click the update button.
-Additionally, under the Coverage on New Code metric, move the 80% to a warning message instead of error and update.
-In the Reliability Rating on New Code metric, change the error threshold from A to blank (click on the "X" next to the A), then click on update.
+Clear the Error value so that you only get a warning if the coverage < 50% instead of failing the build.
+Click Update.
+Additionally, under the Coverage on New Code metric, set the 80% value to a warning message instead of error and click Update.
+In the Reliability Rating on New Code metric, change the error threshold from A to blank (click on the "X" next to the A), then click Update.

     ![Update Quality Gates in SonarQube](images/update-qualitygates.png)